thianhao/cdn-frontend/README.md

 # CdnFrontend

-A simple frontend application for Company Developer Network Freelancer Management System built using Angular 15.2.8.
+A simple frontend application for Company Developer Network Freelancer Management System built using Angular 15.2.8 and Node v16.14.2.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.8.

 ## Installation